SmithWillSuffice/ohanga-pai/content/questions/4_inflation_myths.md

 It is extremely hard for a government to keep inflation going, even if it wanted to, because if supply is good people don't just take money issued by their government and go out and eat more or travel more.
 There are physiological limits to what people can do!

-Since the mid 1990's the Japanese government has desperately been trying to get inflation above 1%.
+Since the mid 1990's the Japanese government has desperately been trying to get [inflation in yen prices](https://tradingeconomics.com/japan/inflation-cpi) above 2%.
 They keep failing!
+(Until COVID did it for them.)

 Any MMT economist could show them how to get the inflation they want, but the point is that even governments that want more inflation find it difficult to get any.
 If you give people who already are eating enough and have shelter more money, they tend to save it, so in that case you cannot get any inflation *just* by raising the government deficit.